tud-amr/multi-robot-fabrics/README.md

 </table>

 ## Installations
+Clone this repository and go to its root:

+    git clone git@github.com:tud-amr/multi-robot-fabrics.git
+    cd multi-robot-fabrics

 You can install the package using poetry.
 For more details see the [installation instructions](docs/installation.md).

     install poetry

+Requirements can be found in [pyproject.toml](pyproject.toml).

+## Usage
 Enter the virtual environment using:

     poetry shell

-Requirements can be found in [pyproject.toml](pyproject.toml).

-## Usage
 In the folder `multi_robot_fabrics` run

     python examples/<example-file-name>